 Recordkeeping in International Organizations offers an important treatment of international organizations from a recordkeeping perspective, while also illustrating how recordkeeping can play a vital role in our efforts to improve global social conditions.

-Demonstrating that organizations have both a responsibility and an incentive to effectively manage their records, in order to make informed decisions, remain accountable to stakeholders, and preserve institutional history, the book offers practical insights and critical reflection on the effective management, protection, and archiving of records.
+Demonstrating that organizations have both a responsibility and an incentive to effectively manage their records in order to make informed decisions, remain accountable to stakeholders, and preserve institutional history, the book offers practical insights and critical reflections on the effective management, protection, and archiving of records.
 Through policy advice, surveys, mind mapping, case studies, and strategic reflections, the book provides guidance in the areas of archives, records, and information management for the future.
-Among the topics addressed are educational requirements for recordkeeping professionals, communication policies, data protection and privacy, cloud computing, classification and declassification policies, artificial intelligence, risk-management, enterprise architecture, and the concepts of extraterritoriality and inviolability of archives.
+Among the topics addressed are educational requirements for recordkeeping professionals, communication policies, data protection and privacy, cloud computing, classification and declassification policies, artificial intelligence, risk management, enterprise architecture, and the concepts of extraterritoriality and inviolability of archives.
 The book also offers perspectives on how digital recordkeeping can support the UN’s 2030 Agenda for Sustainable Development, and the accompanying Sustainable Development Goals (SDGs).

 Recordkeeping in International Organizations will be essential reading for records and archives professionals, information technology, legal, security, management, and leadership staff, including chief information officers.
 The book should also be of interest to students and scholars engaged in the study of records, archives, and information management, information technology, information security, and law.

 Introduction: The Value of Recordkeeping in International Organizations

 Chapter 1: Enduring Challenges, New Technologies: Some Reflections on Recordkeeping in International Organizations